(Buenos Aires, Iguazu Falls, El Calafate)

 Gala Tango offers you one of the best shows in Buenos Aires and a Gourmet À la carte dinner consisting of grilled Argentinian meet and international dishes accompanied by great wines from Mendoza.
 A brief (15 minutes) Tango lesson will also be available to guests arriving early.

-Enjoy a private airport transfer in Iguazu in the company of an English speaking Guide, and a private vehicle with a professional driver.
+Enjoy a private transfer between the airport and Iguazu in the company of an English-speaking guide, and a private vehicle with a professional driver.

 The Sheraton Iguazu enjoys the enviable location of being by the incomparable sight of the Iguazu Falls which can be seen torrential downwards and is in plain view from the hotel rooms and lounging areas.
 The 180 rooms are attractive, with attentive staff ensuring a great stay.
 When dining at the hotel, you may well find yourself spellbound by the sheer grandeur of the natural forces surrounding you, as the gardens and water in this region are in such abundance.
 The international buffet and Argentinean barbeque offered at the hotel are enjoyable and should not be missed.
 Be sure to also try the hotel's spa treatments and facilities, such as the tennis court and fully-equipped gym.

 Experience the Argentine side of the Iguazu Falls from Misiones, the area which borders Brazil.
-After being picked up by your private vehicle, professional driver and English speaking Guide, you will be transferred to Iguassu Park to take a train to the walkways.
-Marvel at the Iguassu Falls as you make your way along the walkway system.
-Stop by "Devil's Throat" and get up close to the Falls.
-On the way home, you may like to visit the Argentine shopping district and the 3-borders point where Brazil, Argentina, and Paraguay meet before you are dropped back at your hotel.
+After being picked up by your English-speaking guide and private vehicle, you will be transferred to Iguassu Park to take a train to the walkways.
+Marvel at the Iguassu Falls as you make your way along the path system.
+Stop by "Devil's Throat" and get up close to the falls.
+At the end of the tour you will return to your hotel.

 This tour offers an exciting adventure within Iguazú National Park and in Lower Iguazú River.
 It is divided into 2 parts: firstly, the sailing on the semi-rigid boats to reach the bottom of San Martin, Bosetty, Tres Mosqueteros and Cañon de Garganta del Diablo falls and down the river rapids up to Puerto Macuco (3 kms from the Waterfalls); secondly, an 8 km ride in a special truck along the rainforest, observing the local flora and fauna with the aid of specialized guides.
 Feel and experience the Waterfalls in this tour!
 You can start this tour by boat and then walk, or the other way around.